|

 Create-with-Nature Zone at The University of California Blake Garden, Kensington, CA ( map )

-Open to the public, no admission fee, Monday through Friday, 8am - 4pm Using materials provided from the 11-acre Blake Garden, visitors are invited to create with nature.
+Open to the public, no admission fee, Tuesday through Friday, 9am - 4pm (except UC Berkeley Holidays) Using materials provided from the 11-acre Blake Garden, visitors are invited to create with nature.
 Read more.

 Create-with-Nature Zone in Redwood Regional Park, Oakland, CA